rapidsai/cudf/docs/cudf/source/user_guide/copy-on-write.md

 >>> series = cudf.Series([1, 2, 3, 4])
 ```

-Performing a deep copy will create a new series object but pointing to the
+Performing a shallow copy will create a new series object but pointing to the
 same underlying device memory:

 ```python